Hameed Mytheen Kunju Basheer

-Hameed bin Mytheen Kunju Basheer is a Malaysian politician and teacher who has served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Ayer Limau since November 2021.
+Hameed bin Mytheen Kunju Basheer (born 8 February 1973) is a Malaysian politician and teacher who has served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Ayer Limau since November 2021.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 He is the Division Vice Chief and Youth Chief of UMNO of Masjid Tanah.
 He was a physical education teacher at the Alor Gajah Maktab Rendah Sains Mara (MRSM).

 Political career

 Hameed Mytheen was elected to the Melaka State Legislative Assembly in the 2021 Melaka state election on 20 November 2021, winning the seat of Ayer Limau from Amiruddin Yusop also of the BN coalition who was retiring as an MLA.
 He was also appointed as Member of the Melaka State EXCO in charge of Works, Infrastructure, Public Facilities and Transport by the 13th Chief Minister Ab Rauf on 5 April 2023.